Ellie190/Policy-Amendments/README.md

 **City Group Mapping** shows geographical location of each cluster <br>
 **Group Table** shows human development index indicator percent in each cluster (group) <br>
 **NR group Count** shows how many towns or cities are in a particular cluster (group) <br>
-**Map Circle (green, red):** Ecah of these circles contains HDI information about a particular city/town.
-This information is shown when any circle in the map is clicked.
+**Map Circle (green, red):** Each of these circles contains HDI information about a particular city/town.
+This information is shown when any circle on the map is clicked.

 ![Figure 5](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture5.png) <br>